rods-duarte/projeto-drivenpass-back/README.md

 ##  :clipboard: Descrição

 This is an API for storing and managing passwords and confidential information.
-You can create an account and store your apps credentials, cards information, secret notes and wifi networks.
+You can create an account and store your login credentials, cards information, secret notes and wifi networks.

 ## :computer:	 Technologies